Chargeback Analyst

 • Are there any guarantees?

-• If considering a service provider, are there client testimonials available to validate their claims?
+• Are there client testimonials available to validate candidates’ claims?

 • Does either method support future technology and fraud trends?